What Parents Can Do To Support A Child With Dyslexia

 Dyslexic learners often benefit from learning through a variety of senses, including visual, auditory and kinaesthetic.
 Try incorporating different learning methods into their studies, such as flashcards, audio recordings, and hands-on activities.

-4. Encourage reading for pleasure
+4. Encourage Reading for Pleasure

-A child who struggles with reading often gets frustrated and is reluctant to read anything, especially books.
 Encourage your child to read comics or magazines, internet articles (or books) about subjects which interest them, as this will boost their confidence and their reading skills.

-5. Celebrate progress and accomplishments
+5. Celebrate Progress and Accomplishments

 Dyslexic learners face unique challenges in their studies, so it's essential to celebrate their progress and accomplishments.